The Look and Feel

 What gets people on board?
 The fact is, whatever your app does, people are talking about it

-to say, because then you are no longer crafting some eloquent cry from a soapbox, but an answer
+say, because then you are no longer crafting some eloquent cry from a soapbox, but an answer to your

-As the story goes, a cake batter company in the mid 20th century could not understand why people
+goes, a cake batter company in the mid 20th century could not understand why people were not buying

-then, you must crack your own egg into the mix.
-The point is, sometimes only users can show you the
+crack your own egg into the mix.
+The point is, sometimes only users can show you the right way to

 Learn to pitch and persuade.
 People are sceptical of new things, but you need their trust.
 How do

 Never settle.
 You may be the world’s greatest wordsmith, but, just as in every aspect of these

 projects, you have to keep moving, updating and refining.
 Think of it as a chance to experiment and